UgonmaAjie/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-Obiajuru-Okafor.md

 <!-- Describe what you did in the lab.
 Include steps, commands, or screenshots descriptions -->

 ### What I did
+I already had a GitHub account, so I signed in and followed along through the full submission workflow end to end.
+I forked the main repository into my own account, navigated into the relevant session folder, and used Add file → Upload files to add a file.
+I then committed the change and opened a pull request from my fork back to the main repository so the facilitator could review it.

 ### What happened / Result
+The full workflow was completed successfully

 ### Challenges I faced
+The session went mostly smoothly for me.
+Having an existing GitHub account meant I could skip account creation and focus on understanding the fork-and-pull-request flow, which was the part I most wanted to get right.

 ---